Thursday, February 6, 2014

 Good morning!
-Here's a look at how AP's general news coverage is shaping up today, Nov.
-12, 2013, in California.
+Here's a look at how AP's general news coverage is shaping up today, Feb.
+6, 2014, in California.
 If you have a news tip or questions about the report, call 213-626-1200.

 A reminder this information is not for publication or broadcast, and these coverage plans are subject to change.
 Expected stories may not develop, or late-breaking and more newsworthy events may take precedence.
 Advisories and digests will keep you up to date.
-All times Pacific.
+All times are Pacific.

 Some TV and radio stations will receive shorter APNewsNow versions of the stories below, along with all updates.

 SAN FRANCISCO — Drought-stricken California is getting some help from the weather, although forecasters say the rain and snow will not be enough to make up for one of the driest rainy seasons so far.
 UPCOMING: 300 words by noon.